 After all the sightseeing in Old Town Nessebar, walk 25 minutes to Sunny Beach, a popular Bulgarian seaside resort town.
 The golden beach is 5km long and is the perfect place for some sun and water activities.

 Also, walk up Flower Street, the most famous street in Sunny Beach.
-It connects the beach to the main road and is full of restaurants, bars, souvenir shops and high-rise hotels.
+It connects the beach to the main road, full of restaurants, bars, souvenir shops and high-rise hotels.

 While many travellers visit Sunny Beach for its rowdy party scene and vibrant nightlife, I’m only including a few hours at this seaside town so you can see the different sides of the Black Sea Coast.
-(And also I’m not typically a nightlife person especially when I’m travelling on my own.
-But I still think its worth it to see Sunny Beach).
+(Also, I’m not typically a nightlife person, especially when travelling alone.
+But I still think it’s worth it to see Sunny Beach).

 20. Take the bus back to Burgas from Sunny Beach Bus Station